-Traditional Chinese Medicine in Temecula Offered by the Certified Therapists of Nature’s Grace Wellness Center
+Traditional Chinese Medicine in Murrieta Offered by the Certified Therapists of Nature’s Grace Wellness Center

 The theory and practice of acupuncture is based on Oriental medicine (also known as Traditional Chinese Medicine – TCM), a comprehensive natural health care system that has been used in Asian countries for thousands of years to preserve health and diagnose, treat and prevent illness.

 Acupuncture treats health conditions by stimulating “acu-points” found at specific locations on the surface of the body.
 Acupuncturists stimulate the acu-points by inserting very thin needles through the skin to produce physiological effects.

 Other methods are also used to stimulate acu-points, such as heat or finger-pressure.
 The general theory of acupuncture is that proper physiological function and health depend on the circulation of nutrients, substances and energy called Qi (pronounced “chee”) through a network of “channels” or “meridians”.
 This network connects every organ and part of the body, providing balance, regulation and coordination of physiological processes.

 Pain and ill-health result when the flow of Qi through the body is disrupted or blocked by many things, including disease, pathogens, trauma/injuries and medication (side-effects), as well as lifestyle factors such as overwork, poor diet, emotions, lack of rest and stress.